umbraco/UmbracoDocs/Fundamentals/Setup/Server-Setup/azure-web-apps-v8.md

 The `Umbraco.Core.MainDom.Lock` setting is for Umbraco 8.6+.
 Having this setting for versions between 8.0-8.5 will not have any affect.
 It is recommended to use 8.6+ when running Umbraco on Azure Web Apps since this setting will prevent file locking issues.
 :::

 __The minimum recommended Azure SQL Tier is "S2"__, however noticeable performance improvements are seen in higher Tiers.
-If Umbraco utilises all of the available database DTU during startup - it may fail to start, or prevent other instances within a load balanced configuration from starting as if it can't query the database then it can't obtain a `MainDom` lock in order to start.
-In the worst case scenario Umbraco may end up in a application recycling lopp trying to acquire this lock, so you must ensure that your database scaling is sufficient for the number of intsances and volume of content that you have.
+If Umbraco uses all of the available database DTU during startup it may fail to start, or prevent other instances from starting.
+If Umbraco can't query the database then it can't obtain a `MainDom` lock in order to start.
+In the worst case scenario Umbraco may end up in a application recycling loop trying to acquire this lock.
+Ensure that your database scaling is sufficient for the number of instances and volume of content that you have.

 __If you are load balancing or require the scaling ("scale out") ability of Azure Web Apps then you need to consult the [Load Balancing documentation](Load-Balancing/index.md)__ since there is more that needs to be configured to support scaling/auto-scaling.